agarzola/bustime/.gitdown/requests/endpoint.md

     console.log(JSON.stringify(result, null, 2));
 });
 ```
-Where `result` is an object with a `prd` property containing an array of prediction objects, and an `error` property containing an array of errors.
+Where `result` is an object with a `prd` property containing an array of prediction objects, and an `error` property containing an array of error objects.
 It may contain both properties, particularly when multiple routes or stops are sent in the query.

 Request object properties are:
 - `stpid`: stop ID(s).
 Can be an Integer or String.
 May include multiple, comma-delimited stop numbers as a string (e.g. `'897,899'`)